 01. Keep the tattoo design simple

-"As with any brief, whether tattooing or illustrating, you need to design with the size and location of the area being covered in mind," says Ollie Munden.
+"As with any brief, whether tattooing or illustrating, you need to design with the size and location of the area being covered in mind," says Munden.

 02. Respect tattoo tradition